22 December 2011 Baghdad bombings: Attacks

 Iraqi officials reported at least 14 bombs went off in the capital, targeting a total of 11 neighborhoods.
 The Iraqi health ministry estimated 69 deaths and at least 169 wounded.
 The majority of attacks occurred in Shiite areas, with the exception of an IED attack in the Sunni enclave of Adhamiyah.
 The worst attack, the only confirmed suicide bombing, took place in the Karrada district where a bomber drove an ambulance into a government anti-corruption office, killing 25 and injuring 62.
 Local policemen who were standing guard let the ambulance driver through because of the vehicle and his assurances that he was trying to reach a nearby hospital.

 The attacks were the first assault on the capital after the beginning of an apparent sectarian crisis in the government, with prime minister Nouri al-Maliki issuing an arrest warrant for vice president Tariq Al-Hashimi just days before the incidents.
 Journalists on the ground reported that security forces were blocking access to bombing sites and that the usually packed Baghdad streets were almost deserted in the aftermath of the bombings.

 In addition to the attacks in the capital, several other attacks took place around the country, including gunmen killing a family of five and a local bodyguard in the city of Baqubah.
 Two of the family members were members of a Sunni Awakening council.
 Several shootings took place in the city of Mosul, leaving two dead and four injured.
 Other attacks left five people injured in Musayyib and Jurf Al-Sakhar south of the capital, and a body was found in Kirkuk.

 Later in the evening several explosions rocked Baghdad once more.
 Local journalists reported at least 4 more blasts happening around 10 o'clock local time.
 The official death toll was raised to 72 after these further bombings, which included attacks in the Al-Shurtta and Al-Jihad districts in southwestern Baghdad.

 Investigations

 Speculations

 There were no immediate claims of responsibility for the bombings.
-However, reports suggested the participation of al Qaeda's Sunni insurgents, as the attack mostly appeared to hit Shiite neighborhoods.
+However, reports suggested the participation of the Islamic State of Iraq, as the attack mostly appeared to hit Shiite neighborhoods.
 Vice-President al-Hashimi, while in hiding in Iraqi Kurdistan, accused elements in the Iraqi government of orchestrating the attacks.

-The Islamic State of Iraq, al Qaeda's political front, claimed the 22 Dec.
+The Islamic State of Iraq claimed the 22 Dec.
 Baghdad bombings in a statement released on jihadist Internet forums.
 The statement was translated by the SITE Intelligence Group.
 The claim was made on 26 December 2011; the day after another suicide attack killed seven policemen outside the Interior Ministry.